 It’s standardized to contain 0.3% safranal per vegetarian-friendly capsule, which contains 88.25 mg of saffron extract total.

 While saffron’s benefits extend far beyond weight loss, Genius has harnessed the power of saffron and the neurotransmitter precursor 5-HTP to modulate your brain’s appetite sensations.

 This combination is far more effective than saffron alone in battling hunger cravings during the day.

 Bio Nutrition goes an extra step to ensure that their saffron extract (the usual 88.5 mg dose per capsule) is standardized to contain 0.3 mg of safranal, one of the ingredients considered important in the biological effects of saffron.

 While this is good to see, don’t make the mistake of thinking that saffron is the only important compound.
 Like many other plant-derived supplements, Saffron likely relies on the interplay between several different molecules in the plant material.

 5. Mother Nutrient Saffron Extract

-Mother Nutrient Saffron Extract makes a simple and straightforward saffron extract that’s got 88.5 mg of saffron extract in a vegan-friendly cellulose capsule.
+Mother Nutrient Saffron Extract makes a simple saffron extract that’s got 88.5 mg of saffron extract in a vegan-friendly cellulose capsule.
 It has good manufacturing practice certification; the only downside is the inclusion of silica as an anti-caking agent.